-[Editor's note: the original article De-Mystifying the ISBA - Sections and Committees appeared in The Challenge, the newsletter of ISBA’s Racial and Ethnic Minorities and the Law and has been updated slightly since its original publication.]
+[Editor's note: the original article De-Mystifying the ISBA - Sections and Committees appeared in The Challenge, the newsletter of ISBA’s Racial and Ethnic Minorities and the Law and has been retitled and updated slightly since its original publication.]

 As many an ISBA President has said, the sections and committees are the lifeblood of this organization.
 For many of us, though, until we become more involved in the ISBA, how one gets appointed to the committees and sections and what those groups actually DO are huge mysteries.
 Often, this presents as the old chicken-and-egg situation.

 Unfortunately, when we are admitted to the Illinois Bar, we aren’t also handed a manual explaining the mysteries of the practice and of the ISBA.
 Like practicing law, involvement in the ISBA can feel like learning oral history.
 If you don’t know or can’t find the oral historians, the process can feel overwhelming.

 This is particularly true for lawyers of color and female lawyers.
 The lack of mentorship in the practice can often spill over into involvement in the ISBA.
 While there is no shortage of people willing and able to steer “newbies” through the process—knowing who to ask and what to ask of them is the real challenge.

 ISBA members serve on the various sections and committees at the pleasure of the ISBA President.
 Each spring, the President-Elect appoints individuals to serve for one-year terms, running from the upcoming annual meeting to the following annual meeting (June through June).
 ISBA members are encouraged to self-nominate and to nominate other lawyers for places on the sections and committees.